So Lee recognized as 2025 USACE Project Manager of the Year

 |0

-This work, So Lee recognized as 2025 USACE Project Manager of the Year [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, So Lee recognized as 2025 USACE Project Manager of the Year, by Chong Yun Kim, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.